 Reference points and rebuilding forecasts are often estimated using a stock assessment model that treats fluctuations in recruitment as a random process around a prediction derived from a presumed relationship between spawning biomass and recruits (Clark, 1993; Methot and Wetzel, 2013).
 Stock assessments are increasingly conducted using “integrated” population dynamics models that typically incorporate many data types, including samples of compositional data from fisheries and surveys, indices of abundance, and information regarding total fishery harvests (Maunder and Punt, 2013).
 These data are combined to estimate values for population productivity (parameters in the stock-recruitment relationship) and status (spawning biomass in each year relative to reference points).
 Probabilistic forecasts of future population dynamics can then be made given assumed fishing mortality rates.

 Recent studies illustrate that recruitment for many fishes is non-random over time and includes high and low periods (Hollowed et al., 2001; Szuwalski et al., 2014; Thorson et al., 2014).
-This could be driven by environmental factors acting on recruit survival (Wilderbuer et al., 2002), adult reproductive output (Jørgensen et al., 2006), or both simultaneously (Okamoto et al., 2012; Wooster and Bailey, 1989), or changes in the abundance of predators (Bailey, 2000).
+These periods could be driven by environmental factors acting on recruit survival (Wilderbuer et al., 2002), adult reproductive output (Jørgensen et al., 2006), or both simultaneously (Okamoto et al., 2012; Wooster and Bailey, 1989), or changes in the abundance of predators (Bailey, 2000).
 Ideally, researchers can identify measureable environmental factors that are correlated with recruitment deviations or regime shifts, and which can be forecast into the future (Haltuch and Punt, 2011).
 If an environmental factor that helps predict future recruitment can be identified, it can then be used to inform rebuilding forecasts (Holt and Punt, 2009; Punt, 2011) and reference point calculations (Lindegren and Checkley, 2013).
-If an environmental factor cannot be identified, population forecasts are sometimes calculated for different “states-of-nature”, where each state-of-nature depends upon a hypothetical scenario for expected future recruitment (e.g., high, average, and low productivity scenarios; Peterman and Anderson, 1999).
+If an environmental factor cannot be identified, population forecasts are sometimes calculated for various “states-of-nature”, where each state-of-nature depends upon a hypothetical scenario for expected future recruitment (e.g., high, average, and low productivity scenarios; Peterman and Anderson, 1999).

 When correlated measurable environmental factors remain unidentified, the influence of regime shifts can still be accounted for by invoking autocorrelation in future recruitment deviations (i.e., where future recruitment deviations are greater or less than zero for many years in a sequence).
 Including “autocorrelated recruitment” in the population dynamics model may result in wider forecast intervals (i.e., less precise) compared with the case in which recruitment is assumed to follow a white-noise process.
-This wider forecast interval may, in some cases, have better statistical coverage (e.g., a 75% forecast interval that contains the true value 75% of the time) than forecasts which do not account for autocorrelation in recruitment.
+This wider forecast interval may, in some cases, have better statistical coverage (e.g., a 75% forecast interval that contains the true value 75% of the time) than forecasts that do not account for autocorrelation in recruitment.
 Well-calibrated statistical coverage is a pre-requisite of probabilistic methods used for forecasting and reference point determination (Shertzer et al., 2008).

 In this study, we explore and evaluate the performance of population forecasts obtained from an integrated, age-structured assessment model when recruitment is autocorrelated.
-We conduct a simulation experiment using a factorial design involving six plausible levels of autocorrelation in recruitment deviations (ρ) and four alternative configurations for estimating ρ in the assessment model.
+We conduct a simulation experiment using a design involving six plausible levels of autocorrelation in recruitment deviations (ρ) and four alternative configurations for estimating ρ in the assessment model.
 We explore estimation performance by answering two questions:

 How well can the magnitude of autocorrelation be estimated? and